Chirag-ahir/SFC-Preparation/README.md

 What is campaign member?<br>
 A Campaign Member is a Junction Object between an individual Lead or Contact and a specific Salesforce Campaign.

+What are scoping rules in salesforce?<br>
+Scoping rules let you control the records that your users see based on criteria that you select.
+You can set up scoping rules for different users in your Salesforce org so that they can focus on the records that matter to them.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>